-The office of Licensing and Trademarks exists to protect the name and marks of the University of Missouri and to enhance the image of the University through the signing of licensing agreements on behalf of the Curators authorizing the use of the marks on high quality and tasteful merchandise.
-It is also the responsibility of the office to insure that the University receives the appropriate commercial value for the use of its trademarks and to actively enforce the unauthorized use of marks/name and logos of the University.
+The office of Licensing and Brand Management exists to protect the identity, brand and marks of the University of Missouri and to enhance the image of the University through the signing of licensing agreements on behalf of the Curators authorizing the use of the marks on high quality and tasteful merchandise.
+It is also the responsibility of the office to ensure that the University receives the appropriate commercial value for the use of its trademarks and to actively enforce the unauthorized use of marks/name and logos of the University.

 The University of Missouri (MU) requires that all individuals, organizations, departments and companies, both internal and external, obtain prior approval before producing any product(s) that will display MU Indicia; regardless of the method of distribution.